pschaus/LINFO1121/source/part6/ex1.rst

 Exercise 6.1.11
 """""""""""""""

-Let :math:`G` be a graph with potentially negative weights but there is no negative cycle.
+Let :math:`G` be a directed graph with potentially negative edge weights, but without any negative cycles.
-I am looking for the shortest path between a :math:`u` node and a :math:`v` node.
+Suppose we want to find the shortest path between a vertex :math:`u` and a vertex :math:`v`.
-I have at my disposal an implementation of Dijkstra which does not allow to manage negative weights.
+We only have access to an implementation of Dijkstra's algorithm that does not support negative weights.
-So I just have to increase all the weights by the same amount corresponding to the absolute value of the smallest weight and apply Dijkstra to the and to apply Dijkstra on this graph.
+A proposed heuristic is to add a constant to all edge weights equal to the absolute value of the most negative weight (making all weights non-negative), and then run Dijkstra's algorithm on this modified graph.
 Is this method valid?
-If yes, prove it.
-If not, show a counter example.
+If so, prove it.
+If not, provide a counterexample.

 .. answer::